-

 Lisa Bebi, since a small child, has loved two things: looking through snapshots in her family album and painting as expression.
 For over three decades, the San Diego native has married these two things together, and her work has received international awards and recognition for its content, style, and color.
 Lisa received her BA in fine arts from SDSU, where she developed as a colorist, straddling representation with abstraction.
 Daughter of a journalist, Lisa always finds ways to tell the untold story she sees in snapshots.
 “I love the authenticity of the snapshot.
 It’s a single moment in time but by painting it I can extend that moment, revel in it and bring to life characters and scenarios that I fancy.
 Working this way gives me enormous pleasure.”
 She extracts the “behind, the behind” using innovative techniques and finesse.
 Over the course of her life she has received awards, accolades, and endorsements.
 She has been a longtime contributor to many international mixed-media magazines and several books; has taught in artist residencies locally and internationally; is a Golden Paints educator; and is often a local juror.

-www.stephanieburtonstudios.com
+Website: www.stephanieburtonstudios.com

 Instagram: @stephanieburtonstudios